AdobeDocs/analytics.en/help/analyze/report-builder/data-requests/interactive-controls.md

 >[!IMPORTANT]
 >
 >You must have Report Builder v5.0 installed for the interactive controls to work. >
->* If you are running Microsoft Excel on Windows but are running a lower version of report builder, or if you do not have report builder installed: You can change the value in the interactive control, but it will not refresh the associated request, nor update the request's associated parameters.
+>* If you are running Microsoft Excel on Windows but are running a lower version of Report Builder, or if you do not have Report Builder installed: You can change the value in the interactive control, but it will not refresh the associated request, nor update the request's associated parameters.
 >* If you are running Excel on Mac, changing the value in the control will cause the following message to be displayed: "The macro 'Adobe.ReportBuilder.Bridge.FormControlClick.Event' cannot be found."
 >